thibaultlaurens/tech-notes/fundamentals/02-grokking-algorithms.md

 #### Separate Chaining (open hashing)

-**Separate chaining** is one of the most commonly used collision resolution techniques.
+Separate chaining is one of the most commonly used collision resolution techniques.
 It is usually implemented using **linked lists**.
 In separate chaining, each element of the hash table is a linked list.
 To store an element in the hash table you must insert it into a specific linked list.
 If there is any collision (i.e. two different elements have same hash value) then store both the elements in the same linked list.

 ![Hash collision resolved by separate chaining.](../.gitbook/assets/hash-collision-separate-chaining.png)

 #### Open Addressing (closed hashing)

-In **Open Addressing**, instead of in linked lists, all entry records are stored in the array itself.
+In Open Addressing, instead of in linked lists, all entry records are stored in the array itself.
 When a new entry has to be inserted, the hash index of the hashed value is computed and then the array is examined (starting with the hashed index).
 If the slot at the hashed index is unoccupied, then the entry record is inserted in slot at the hashed index else it proceeds in some probe sequence **until it finds an unoccupied slot**.

 Well-known probe sequences include: